The Growing Field of Cyber Security

 A Booming Career Field

-The demand for cyber security employees is increasing at over 3 times the pace of the rest of the IT job market and 12 times the pace of the general job market.
+The demand for cyber security employees is increasing at more than 3 times the pace of the rest of the IT job market, and 12 times the pace of the general job market.
 Current cybersecurity staffing shortages number between 20,000 and 40,000.
-This personnel shortage will likely remain for years or possibly even decades into the future.
+This personnel shortage will likely remain for years, or possibly even decades into the future.

 It is safe to say that graduates with a Master’s degree in Cybersecurity will have a considerable amount of career opportunities for many years to come.
-As long as the Internet is around, so will the need for cybersecurity professionals.
+As long as the Internet is around, the need for cybersecurity professionals will be as well.
 This type of job security provides a peace of mind that is more valuable than financial compensation alone.